corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

         @Suspendable
         @Override
         public void call() throws FlowException {
-            // Retrieve the list of identities with which we COULD have shared transaction data List<Party> businessNetworkMembers = getMembers();
+            // Retrieve the list of identities with which you COULD have shared transaction data List<Party> businessNetworkMembers = getMembers();

-            // Check that all parties we wish to reconcile with are part of the Business Network if (!businessNetworkMembers.containsAll(reconciliationParties)) {
+            // Check that all parties you wish to reconcile with are part of the Business Network if (!businessNetworkMembers.containsAll(reconciliationParties)) {
                 throw new LedgerSyncException("Only parties in this Business Network are eligible for reconciliation.");
             };